learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 ### `<!DOCTYPE html>`

-At the top of every HTML document, you're always going to start off with the same element, `doctype`.
+At the top of every HTML document, you're always going to start off with the same element, `DOCTYPE`.
 In the early days of the internet, there were fewer standards, and it was important to declare the specific way we wanted browsers to interpret the file at the top of each file.
 Netscape and Internet Explorer would look for this declaration and handle the content differently depending on what it found.
-These days, every current browser is compatible with HTML5, and `doctype` is mainly used to tell the browser to render the page in standards compliant mode.
+These days, every current browser is compatible with HTML5, and `DOCTYPE` is mainly used to tell the browser to render the page in standards compliant mode.

 The `DOCTYPE` element, as with all HTML, starts with a `<` and ends with a `>`.
-Uniquely, the `doctype` tag starts with an exclamation point, `!`, followed by `DOCTYPE`, then specifies which version of HTML we want to use.
+Uniquely, the `DOCTYPE` tag starts with an exclamation point, `!`, followed by `DOCTYPE`, then specifies which version of HTML we want to use.
 In HTML5, we just write `html` and the browser interprets the rest of the document as HTML5.